 I like to just eat it as a soup when looking to keep carbs low… a tantalizing, tasty Thai Green Curry Chicken with Coconut Milk soup.
 But the flavor combination you get from dipping spoonfuls of white rice inside is almost unbeatable!

-- Tiny round eggplants (the ones that look like capers)
+- 5 grams Tiny Eggplants (small ones that look like large capers)

 Chop all your herbs and vegetables.
 The only ones not getting chopped are the tiny round eggplants (and the Sweet Basil can stay whole as well).